Signature SDEs from an affine and polynomial perspective: Introduction

-It is the purpose of this article to make one aspect of this \emph{universality of affine and polynomial processes} mathematically precise.
-Indeed, we shall `linearize' generic classes of stochastic differential equations, called \emph{signature SDEs} (introduced in Section \ref{sigstatespace}), with the goal to develop an affine and polynomial theory of their prolongations.
-The prolongations consist of adding the signature of the corresponding process (rigorously defined in Section~\ref{sec22}) to the state variables, which essentially allows to view all \emph{real-analytic path-dependent} characteristics (that are additionally invariant under tree-like equivalences) as \emph{power (or rather linear) series} in the state variables of the prolonged process, i.e.~in the signature components.
-This is related to the well-known fact that signature components constitute a linear regression basis on path space, as precisely stated in Theorem~\ref{thm:UAT_sig}.
+One purpose of this article is to make certain aspects of this universality mathematically precise.
+Indeed, we shall ``linearize'' generic classes of stochastic differential equations, called \emph{signature SDEs} (introduced precisely in Section~\ref{sec:SIGSDE}), with the goal to develop an affine and polynomial theory for their prolongations.
+A signature SDE is an It\^o-diffusion of the form